 Dance allows students to develop confidence and team work skills while enjoying the energetic environment of the dance classroom.
 Students get to experience an array of many areas of knowledge including: technique, movement theories, dance genres, the history of dance, renowned chorographers and dance and technology.
 This subject is certainly not limited in its theory and it is definitely rigorous and challenging in its topics.

 REQUIRED EQUIPMENT:

-- Black singlet, black leggings and a black long sleeve top - A notebook - A USB to save digital work files - Students are required to bring headphones and their laptop to all classes.
+- Black singlet, T-Shirt or leotard, black leggings and a black long sleeve top - A notebook - Students are required to bring headphones and their laptop to all classes.

 Performance tasks 50%

 Composition tasks 25%

-Annreciation tasks 25%
+Appreciation tasks 25%